Fostering Babies – Myth Busting

 Foster carers do assess the parent’s ability to be a parent.
 They are not alone in the assessing.
 They work with a supervising social worker, community care representatives, children and family services, and an entire support network for social care.
 These members of the team help with the assessment and help transition the parent and child into life in the community.

 It is a delicate relationship because the parent should be the child’s key attachment figure.
-The assessment and training process measures the parents’ ability to provide a healthy environment for the child.
+The assessment and training process measure the parents’ ability to provide a healthy environment for the child.
 The results play a large role in whether the young parent can care for the child in the community or whether the child is placed into long-term foster care or adopted.

 Sometimes the mum is barely past being an adolescent and not ready or able to care for an infant by herself.
 Often, being older is no guarantee of being able to handle the responsibility.
 In either case, she needs guidance and acceptance.
 Half of your energy goes to helping the parent.